 Vitra brought proceedings for copyright infringement in the Netherlands against Kwantum.
 The Supreme Court of the Netherlands referred several questions to the Court of Justice, with the main aim to establish whether the Netherlands could apply its own Berne reciprocity rule and deny the DSW Chair copyright protection, even though it may qualify under EU law.

-In agreement with the Advocate General decision of 2 September 2024, the ECJ found that an EU member state cannot apply the Berne reciprocity exception.
+In agreement with the Advocate General opinion of 2 September 2024, the ECJ found that an EU member state cannot apply the Berne reciprocity exception.
 Terms concerning EU copyright protection such as ‘work’ or ‘author’ are defined without any territoriality, therefore the nationality of the work or author cannot be relevant.
 This is in contrast to EU law’s treatment of the duration of copyright protection, Article 7(1) of Directive 2006/116 expressly sets provisions such that when copyright (if it exists) expires in the country of origin, it will expire in the EU (provided the country of origin duration does not exceed the upper limit for EU protection).
 Consequently, territorial considerations cannot be implied; they have to be express.
 This decision is in keeping with the overall objective of the free movement of goods and services in member states; to have a different protection in one EU state over another for the same third country goods would inhibit this free flow.
 Under the Charter of Fundamental Rights of the European Union, these sorts of limitations must be provided for by EU law, not national law.

 So what does this mean for brands?